thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 Build Linux kernel
 ******************

-|SOF| uses the Linux kernel dev branch, and it must work with other dev branch
+|SOF| uses the Linux kernel dev branch, and it must work with other dev
-firmware and topology.
+branch firmware and topology.
+This short section shows how to build Debian kernel packages tested on Ubuntu in a small number of commands.
+However these commands rebuild everything from scratch every time which makes then unsuitably slow for development.
+If you need to make kernel code changes then ignore this and look at :ref:`setup-ktest-environment`, the :git-sof-kconfig:`README.md` file of the kconfig repo and the :ref:`sof_driver_arch`.

 #.
 Build the kernel with this branch.